Privacy Breach Guidelines for Government Institutions and Local Authorities

 It is best to contact affected individuals directly, such as by telephone, letter, or in person.
 However, there may be circumstances where it is not possible and an indirect method is necessary or more practical.
 Such situations would include where contact information is unknown or where there are a large number of affected individuals.
 An indirect method of notification could include: a notice on a website, posted notices, media advisories and advertisements.
 Ensure the breach is not compounded when using indirect notification.

 Notifications should include the following:

-- a description of possible types of harm that may come to them as a result of the privacy
+- A description of possible types of harm that may come to them as a result of the privacy breach.

-- if necessary, advice on actions the individual can take to further mitigate the risk of harm and protect themselves (e.g. how to contact credit reporting agencies, how to change a health services number or driver’s license number etc.);
+- If necessary, advice on actions the individual can take to further mitigate the risk of harm and protect themselves (e.g., how to contact credit reporting agencies).

-- a notice that individuals have a right to complain to the IPC (provide contact information); and
+- A notice that individuals have a right to complain to the IPC (provide contact information).

 Investigate the Breach